 How to apply for TPD Discharge?

-The servicemember or their family should reach out to the US Department of Education and submit an application.
+The service member or their family should reach out to the Department of Veterans Affairs and US Department of Education to submit an application.
 With the application, you will need to submit documents on your TPD and how it prevents you from being employed.

 This article was written by Carolyn Pairitz Morris, Senior Editor at Earnest.